MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Evaluating tracers

 \section{Evaluating \fesc tracers}

-As \objname is within \timetoEoR of the end of the EoR \citep{Bosman2022reionization_timeline} it represents a unique opportunity to study the \fesc tracers established at low redshift \citep{Flury2022LyC_lowz_survey, Jaskot2025LyCreview} close to the end of the EoR, where we must eventually apply these relations.
-The elapsed time between the end of the EoR and the detection redshift of \objname is a factor of $\sim35$ less than the local Universe where the aforementioned successful \fesc studies were carried out.
-We note that it is also a factor of $3-4$ less than the time between the end of the EoR and $z\sim3-3.5$, where previous high-redshift \fesc studies based on multiple galaxies have been focused \citep{Steidel2018KLCS,Pahl2021LyCfesc_z3,RiveraThorsen2022LyC_HUDF,Beckett2025PIE}.
+\objname represents a significant step forward in measuring the properties of the LCEs actually responsible for the reionization process, as it is $\sim35$ times closer to the end of the EoR (in terms of time elapsed) than low redshift studies \citep{Flury2022LyC_lowz_survey, Jaskot2025LyCreview} and a factor of $3-4$ less than the time between the end of the EoR and $z\sim3-3.5$, where previous high-redshift \fesc studies based on multiple galaxies have been focused \citep{Steidel2018KLCS,Pahl2021LyCfesc_z3,RiveraThorsen2022LyC_HUDF,Beckett2025PIE}.

-This means that \objname represents a significant step forward in measuring the properties of the LCEs actually responsible for the reionization process.
-First we focus on the important \lya-LyC connection, taking full advantage of MUSE's spectral resolution and spatial information.
+First, we focus on the important \lya-LyC connection, taking full advantage of MUSE's spectral resolution and spatial information.
 In following sections we also connect the SFR surface density, $\Sigma_{SFR}$, and the UV slope with \fesc.

-As mentioned in the previous section, we consider in our analysis an envelope of possible escape fractions from $53-100\%$, ranging from the minimum value (based on $L_{1500}/L_{\mathrm{LyC}}$ ratios) to the maximum possible value, which is implied by our IGM transmission corrections.
+As mentioned in the previous section, we consider in our analysis an envelope of possible escape fractions: $53-100\%$, ranging from the minimum value (based on $L_{1500}/L_{\mathrm{LyC}}$ ratios) to the maximum possible value, which is implied by our IGM transmission corrections.
 While this is a large range in absolute terms, there are few LCEs observed in the local universe with \fesc$>50\%$, hence it remains useful to compare \objname's properties with those LCEs of high escape fraction that have been observed.